OODesigns/kb_upload/README.md

         Ensures each component has the minimum required permissions for secure operation.

 # Architecture

-The application workflow is based on the following series of steps:
+The application architecture is designed to be scalable and maintainable.
+It leverages AWS Lambda for serverless computing, AWS Step Functions for orchestration, and AWS SNS for notifications.
+The architecture is structured as follows in Text form to illustrate the flow of data and operations within the system.:

     S3 Upload Trigger:
     When a new file (typically the knowledge.json) is uploaded to the SourceBucket, an EventBridge rule detects the event and triggers the AWS Step Functions state machine.